googlefonts/how-to-hint-variable-fonts/README.md

 **pt / ppem** Currently selected point/ppem size reflecting the selected resolution _(The resolution to display the text string and waterfall run in the main window can be changed (Display > Resolution > choose desired resolution).
 This is useful for proofing at different resolutions)_ Choose the size to view in the Main window, Display > Size >, or click on a size from the text ramp at the bottom of the main Window.
 Use up and down arrows to change the point size, or ctrl equal, and enter the disired size.

-**grid-fitted:** Shows if hinting is turned on (grid-fitted) or off.
+**grid-fitted:** Showing if hinting is turned on (grid-fitted) or off.
 Toggle between the two states, ctrl g / ctrl g.

 **PRO TIP** ctrl g, is worn out on my keyboard.
 While adding hints or reviewing the autohinter code, ctrl g allows to switch between hinting and no hinting.
 It is critical to always keep the original outline in mind, _(no hinting)_ to ensure that there is mimimal distortion between the two states.